 Fort Pulaski National Monument is located on Cockspur Island between Savannah and Tybee Island, Georgia.
 Situated at the mouth of the Savannah River, it was built to protect the city of Savannah as part of a system of forts to protect the United States after the War of 1812.
-Today it stands as one of the best-preserved examples of these coastal defenses.
+Today, it is one of the best-preserved examples of these coastal defenses.

-Cockspur Island had been important since the founding of the Colony of Georgia due to its strategic location.
-The first military use of Cockspur was in 1761 with the construction of an earth and log fort named Fort George, near the confluence of the South Channel and Lazaretto Creek.
+Cockspur Island has been important since the founding of the Colony of Georgia due to its strategic location.
+The first military use of Cockspur was in 1761 when an earth and log fort named Fort George was constructed near the confluence of the South Channel and Lazaretto Creek.
 Nearby, on Tybee Island, was the Lazaretto quarantine station and a customs checkpoint.
 The post protected both the entrances to the city and enforced quarantine and customs regulations.

 Once the war ended, the new United States would build a fort on the site of Fort George in 1794-95.
 This new fort was constructed like the original, utilizing earth and logs, and was named for Revolutionary War hero General Nathaniel Greene.
 The life of Fort Greene, however, would be short and tragic.
 In September 1804, a hurricane swept across the island, washing away all vestiges of the fort.